| The Outer Side of Life: A Poetry and Prose Anthology

 lives and works in Alexander County, NC, where he is the staff designer

-and word for more than thirty-five years.
-His prose and poems have appeared
+word for more than thirty-five years.
+His prose and poems have appeared in

-Society.
-He has written one full-length collection of poems and eleven
+Poetry Society.
+He has written one full-length collection of poems and

-and Writer in Residence at Barton College in Wilson, NC.
-His books include
+Literature and Writer in Residence at Barton College in Wilson, NC.
+His

 in Carrboro, NC.
 She is a former teacher of English, writing and speech